kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

 - Once an offering has been created, a message containing the NPO id and the offering id, is published to a topic in Kafka.

-- The platform manager reads this message from the Kafka topic, adds a mapping in the database, associating the offering id to the non-profit.
+- The platform management service reads this message from the Kafka topic, adds a mapping in the database, associating the offering id to the non-profit.

 - If the "Registration status" is PENDING, it is marked as COMPLETE and a community leader is assigned to the non-profit.